| Moshe D. Lichtman According to official Jewish Agency reports, “Aliya from the United States

 sincerely hoping to influence their students to eventually make aliya, but the

+statistics reveal that they are failing.
 Relying on information culled from student responses to a detailed

 questionnaire and considerable personal experience in this field, the author tries to